xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Layout_Overview.rst

    </div>

-Dynamic layout
+Dynamic Layout
 --------------

-If number of dimensions is not important, ellipsis ``...`` can be used to specify variadic number of dimensions.
+If several dimensions are not important, an ellipsis ``...`` can be used to specify those dimensions.

 .. raw:: html